neilenns/mobiflight-docs/content/devices/output-shift-register/wiring/index.md

 prev: /devices/output-shift-register
 ---

-The following components are required to an output shift register or LED driver:
+The following components are required for an output shift register or LED driver:

 - The output shift register or LED driver chip.
 - LEDs.